-Harvest Hands began as a vision of the late Dr. Howard Olds—former pastor of Brentwood United Methodist Church—to partner with an urban neighborhood in Nashville for positive change.
-The idea centered on sharing resources, experiences, and expertise of the church and congregation in relationship with neighbors in South Nashville.
-In 2007, Brentwood UMC hired Rev. Brian Hicks to lead the efforts in making this vision a reality.
+Harvest Hands began as a vision of the late Dr. Howard Olds—former pastor of Brentwood United Methodist Church—to partner with an under-resourced neighborhood in Nashville for positive change.
+The idea centered on sharing resources, experiences, and expertise of the church in relationship with neighbors in South Nashville.
+In 2007, Brentwood UMC hired Rev. Brian Hicks to lead the effort in making this vision a reality.

-As Nashville developed, several of our target neighborhoods began to experience a fast rate of redevelopment and gentrification, and many of the families we served could no longer afford to live in the community.
-In 2015, we made the strategic decision to move from Wedgewood-Houston to the heart of Napier-Sudekum, an area marked by poverty, violence, and joblessness.
+As Nashville developed, several of our target neighborhoods began to experience a rapid rate of redevelopment and gentrification, and many of the families we served could no longer afford to live in the community.
+In 2016, we made the strategic decision to move from Wedgewood-Houston to the heart of Napier-Sudekum, an area that experiences a high rate of poverty, violence, and joblessness.

-Our facility houses after school programs, gym, community playground, and a micro-business that brings jobs to the neighborhood and teaches young adults business skills.
-Since the move in 2016, we have doubled the number of people our programs serve, created a higher potential for program growth, and are able to live among the people we serve—a value at the heart of our mission.
+Our facility houses after school programs, a gym, a community playground, and a social enterprise (Humphreys Street) that brings jobs to the neighborhood and teaches teens business skills.
+Since the move in 2016, we have doubled the number of people served by our programs and created a higher potential for program growth.

 Though we relocated our base of operations to Napier-Sudekum, we kept the building we owned in Wedegwood-Houston.
 In 2018, we were able to renovate this building to open Humphreys Street Coffee Shop, the first brick-and-mortar store for our social enterprise.
 Humphreys Street Coffee Shop allows us to hire more students and generate more revenue to pour back into our neighborhood.